 - Only available up to 300W

-10. Hyggar Titanium Aquarium Heaters – New Player on the Market Delivering Budget Titanium Heaters
+10. Hyggar Titanium – New Player on the Market Delivering Budget Items

 This aquarium heater really surprised us.
-The Hyggar Titanium Heaters come with a digital controller that claims 0.5 degrees of accuracy.
-That claim would make it one of the most accurate controller on the market.
+The Hyggar Titanium Heaters come with a digital temp controller that claims 0.5 degrees of accuracy.
+That claim would make it one of the most accurate controllers on the market.
 I would say from testing this product now that it doesn’t have that stated accuracy, but it is a good budget titanium heater.
 It is cheaper than the BRS, and Finnex heaters.

-They are a unknown brand at this point, but the reviews have been pretty stellar, enough for us to consider them on our list for aquarists looking for an all in one solution titanium heater with a controller.
+They are an unknown brand at this point, but the reviews have been pretty stellar, enough for us to consider them on our list for aquarists looking for an all-in-one solution titanium heater with a controller.

 - Titanium design